Originally published: 30.MAY.2018

 Women with a poor ovarian reserve are said to have reached their “oopause".
 The "oopause" stands for "Poor Ovarian Response", women most commonly reach the "oopause" at the age of 51.

-It’s also useful to check your FSH: LH ratio.
+Your FSH: LH ratio should also be looked into.
 A normal FSH: LH ratio is 1.
-However, if your FSH level is much higher than your LH level, then this suggests poor ovarian reserve.
+However, if your FSH level is much higher than your LH level, then this may suggest poor ovarian reserve.